Post-Processing is the process of extracting the required information from the results generated by the simulation.

 In the settings below, the user can select the flow variable to be visualized and set the Iso value range as well as the Opacity level.

 In the example below, we have the settings to display the regions with pressure in the range of 10 [Pa] to 100 [Pa].

 Create a new Particle Trace from the Filters panel using the “+” button.

 Then in the Filter settings panel, you can see the settings for the Particle traces.
-Please select the “SEEDS” tab under the settings.
+Please select the “SEEDS” tab.